Want to make sure you never miss a blog post from me? Sign up for my newsletter to get these right to your inbox!

 The body processes all stress in the same way.
 Hormones are hormones.

-So, stress can be neither good nor bad.
+So, when we ask if stress is positive or negative, the answer is "neither".
+Stress can be neither good nor bad.

 Rather, it’s how we think about, identify, and process stress that can be either beneficial or harmful.